vardhan1990/order-tracker/README.md

 Navigate to `localhost:3000` to interact with the app.

+A service was developed to simulate the incoming orders, and works seamlessly with this web app.
+Details can be found here: https://github.com/vardhan1990/order-tracker-sim-service

 ### Quality

 Run `yarn lint` to ensure all files meet ilnting requirements.